-- 7) Design the single stage tuned amplifier using BJT / FET for given center frequency. - a) Design of biasing circuit - b) Designing of tuned circuit - c) Calculations and verification of f_0 and Bandwidth. - 8) Design of Astable multivibrator using BJT - a) Selection of Transistor - b) Design of all external components. - c) Calculation and verification of desired output frequency and amplitude of output voltage.
+- 7) Design the single stage tuned amplifier using BJT / FET for given center frequency. - a) Design of biasing circuit - b) Designing of tuned circuit - c) Calculations and verification of fo and Bandwidth. - 8) Design of Astable multivibrator using BJT - a) Selection of Transistor - b) Design of all external components. - c) Calculation and verification of desired output frequency and amplitude of output voltage.

-- 9) Design of Inverting / Non inverting single supply amplifier using LM 324 - a) Designing of Biasing circuits - b) Verification of the given gain and input impedance. - 10) Designing of Instrumentation Amplifier using AD 620 - a) Designing of External components for given value of gain. - ŎR calculations are expected and in SECOND turn a complete circuit or major part of it be implemented.
+- 9) Design of Inverting / Non inverting single supply amplifier using LM 324 - a) Designing of Biasing circuits - b) Verification of the given gain and input impedance. - 10) Designing of Instrumentation Amplifier using AD 620 - a) Designing of External components for given value of gain.